openprocurement/openprocurement.api/docs/source/tutorial.rst

 Uploading contract documentation
 --------------------------------

 You can upload contract documents.
-Let's add contract document:
+Let's upload contract document:

 .. include:: tutorial/tender-contract-upload-document.http
    :code:

-`201 Created` response code and `Location` header confirm document added.
+`201 Created` response code and `Location` header confirm document was added.

 Let's see the list of contract documents: